Nutlope/pdftochat/README.md

 ## After

+- [ ] Replace images from chat with something better
 - [ ] Migrate all CSS modules to tailwind
 - [ ] Add an option to get answers as lists or paragraphs
 - [ ] Add loading state for ingesting